Stanford-NavLab/gnss_lib_py/docs/source/index.rst

 In the directory organization above:

-  * The :code:`algorithms` directory contains localization algorithms that work by passing in a :code:`NavData` class.
+  * The :code:`algorithms` directory contains algorithms that work by passing in a :code:`NavData` class.
 Currently, the following algorithms are implemented in the :code:`algorithms`: